 Character Profile:

--Korean for "Spring," represents a poetic thaw and the resilient warmth of returning to life after hardship.
+"Spring" — represents a poetic thaw and the resilient warmth of returning to life after hardship.

-Aliases & Designations:
+Aliases & Variations:

 @ahtebom | @bombomartworks